ga-wdi-lessons/git-intro/readme.md

   - NOTE: there are 3 options for setting up your repo. take a second to think about which commands you need here
   - Is the repository on your LOCAL already existing?
 6. Open the repo on github, and explore the code there
-7. Make a change locally, commit it, and sync it
+7. Make a change locally, commit it, and push it
 8. Open the repo on github, and note that the changes have synced

 ## Break (10 minutes)